boldflight/BibleConverter/test_EPUB/output/ex.md

 [38] “Now this is what you are to prepare on the altar every day continually: two lambs a year old.
 [39] The first lamb you are to prepare in the morning, and the second lamb you are to prepare around sundown.
 [40] With the first lamb offer a tenth of an ephah of fine flour mixed with a fourth of a hin of oil from pressed olives, and a fourth of a hin of wine as a drink offering.
-[41] The second lamb you are to offer around sundown; you are to prepare for it the same meal offering as for the morning and the same drink offering, for a soothing aroma, an offering made by fire to the Lord.
+[41] The second lamb you are to offer around sundown; you are to prepare for it the same meal offering as for the morning and the same drink offering, for a soothing aroma, an offering made by fire to the **Lord**.
-[42] “This will be a regular burnt offering throughout your generations at the entrance of the tent of meeting before the Lord, where I will meet with you to speak to you there.
+[42] “This will be a regular burnt offering throughout your generations at the entrance of the tent of meeting before the **Lord**, where I will meet with you to speak to you there.
 [43] There I will meet with the Israelites, and it will be set apart as holy by my glory.
 [44] “So I will set apart as holy the tent of meeting and the altar, and I will set apart as holy Aaron and his sons that they may minister as priests to me.
-[45] I will reside among the Israelites, and I will be their God, [46] and they will know that I am the Lord their God, who brought them out from the land of Egypt, so that I may reside among them.
-I am the Lord their God.
+[45] I will reside among the Israelites, and I will be their God, [46] and they will know that I am the **Lord** their God, who brought them out from the land of Egypt, so that I may reside among them.
+I am the **Lord** their God.

 ## Chapter 30